Gold and Silver Plated Chess Set

 The chess sets mentioned above are rather traditional and classic.
 However, there are also some less standard chess sets in sterling silver and gold.
 For example, take this themed chess set;

-In some ways, this set may be considered the opposite of the sets above.
+In some ways, this set may be considered the opposite of the Gold and Silver Plated Chess Sets above.
 The sets above were minimalist in design.
 This chess set is extravagant in design.
-Gold chess pieces in the sets above were meant to be instantly recognisable for everyone.
+The Gold and Silver Plated chess pieces in the sets above were meant to be instantly recognisable for everyone.
 These pieces did not.
 The sets above aimed to avoid challenging beliefs of any sort.
 This set… well, it may be challenging certain beliefs.

 Most certainly, this is not a set for everyone.
 However, if it fits your outlook on life, it is an interesting set to display, to play, and perhaps even just to keep around – after all, such sets are quite a rarity, and a curious one.